-Her music has also been played by chamber groups ACE Brass and Aroha String Quartet, the latter selecting her piece 'Purity' for their recordings in 2015.
-In May 2017 she won the Antipodes Percussion Project’s Suitcase Composition Competition and Audience Choice Award with 'Time is Money' for coins.
-She has two upcoming premieres with APO Connecting and the Koru Quintet in 2019.
+Her music has also been played by New Zealand chamber groups ACE Brass and Aroha String Quartet, the latter selecting her piece 'Purity' for their recordings in 2015.
+In May 2017 she won the Antipodes Percussion Project’s Suitcase Composition Competition and Audience Choice Award with 'Time is Money' for coins, a playful critique of consumerist society.

 Image credit goes to Thomas Hamill.

 for chamber choir, 7m

 for piano, 5m

 for solo mezzo-soprano, 6m

 for solo cello

 for solo piano